Feeds:

 “My favorite god is God.”

 The same goes for other words used as proper names for assored deities.
 This is why we capitalize “the Lord” when referring to Yahweh but not “a lord” when referring to an aristocrat in general.
 But when you directly address that aristocrat by his title–and manners dictate that you should–you call him “Lord,” capitalized.
 You might capitalize “Lord” when it is part of a title, such as in a deity’s honorific, but not when used descriptively.
-So therefore while you might say “Zeus is Lord of the Heavens,” and capitalize it, you would also say “Zeus is the lord of many awesome things, including lightning, fatherhood, Mount Olympus, and meting out justice,” and not capitalize it.
+So therefore while you might say “Zeus is Lord of the Heavens,” and capitalize it, you would also say “Zeus is the lord of many awesome things, including, inter alia, lightning, meting out justice, Mount Olympus, fatherhood and the heavens” and not capitalize it.

 Of course, the exceptions to this rule of capitalization are the same as with any other word.
 Continue to capitalize the common noun, “god” when you use it in the title of a work, such as Kerenyi’s The Gods of the Greeks or Gaiman’s American Gods (by the same token, do not capitalize it when you use those same phrases in sentences, such as, “the gods of the Greeks were sexually active,” and “money and celebrities are truly American gods”).
 Also, capitalize it when it’s the first word in a sentence, like always.